abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 end
 ```

-A few things to note here about Ruby.
-First, that similar to methods, blocks
+A few more things to note here about Ruby.
+First, that similar to methods,
-can take parameters, which is what is between the vertical bars
-(`do |cust_num|`).
-The parameter in this case is obviously the customer number
-being passed in in the URL.
+blocks can take parameters (`|cust_num|`).
+The block value for `cust_num`
+will be anything after `/customer/`, according to our route matcher.
+If there
+was another `:param` in our routing string then we could have our block accept
+multiple arguments.

 Second, note that Ruby conditionals use "truthy" evaluation - everything in
 Ruby evaluates to true except `false` and `nil`.
 Therefore, it is very common
-to just see the object used in a conditional rather than an explicit nil check
+to just use the actual object in a conditional rather than adding an explicit
-such as `if @customer.nil?` (which is a code smell and less readable to boot).
+check to see if it is not nil, because an initialized object will have a
+non-nil value anyway.
+You *can* explicitly check for nil using
+`@customer.nil?`, but it is almost always unnecessary and is a code smell.

 Finally, note that again we are taking advantage of Ruby's DSL-supporting
 features of the return value of a method being the last statement it evaluates